gravitystorm/openstreetmap-carto/INSTALL.md

 ### Populated places shapefile

 The Natural Earth 2.0 populated places shapefile contains data that triggers a bug in mapnik.
 As a workaround we run the shapefile through ogr2ogr to clean up the data.
+This is not required for Mapnik 2.2 or later, where the shapefile can just be renamed.

 ```
 ogr2ogr ne_10m_populated_places_fixed.shp ne_10m_populated_places.shp